 Women-Owned Small Business Program sole-source awards

-Contracting officers must prioritize sole-source awards to certified WOSB/EDWOSB firms in underrepresented NAICS codes, within specific dollar limits, before considering small business set-asides.
+Contracting officers must consider sole-source awards to certified WOSB/EDWOSB firms in underrepresented NAICS codes before small business set-asides, provided all eligibility and value criteria are met.

 Overview

 FAR 19.1506 outlines the requirements and procedures for awarding sole-source contracts to Women-Owned Small Business (WOSB) and Economically Disadvantaged Women-Owned Small Business (EDWOSB) concerns under the WOSB Program.
 Contracting officers must consider sole-source awards to eligible WOSB/EDWOSB firms before pursuing small business set-asides, provided certain conditions are met.
-These include the assignment of a qualifying NAICS code, lack of reasonable expectation of competition from two or more eligible firms, and compliance with specific dollar thresholds ($7 million for manufacturing, $4.5 million for other industries).
-Only firms certified under 13 CFR 127.300 are eligible, and the SBA retains the right to appeal decisions not to make a sole-source award.
+These include assignment of the appropriate NAICS code (where WOSBs are underrepresented or substantially underrepresented), lack of reasonable expectation of competition from two or more eligible firms, and compliance with specific contract value thresholds.
+Only firms certified under 13 CFR 127.300 are eligible, and the SBA retains the right to appeal decisions not to make sole-source awards.

 Key Rules